 When you hover over the environment branch or tag icon in the Environments section in the cockpit, you now see a creation timestamp for the snapshot or release installed in addition to the existing information.

 When setting up or upgrading an environment, instead of just the bundle version, you also have the full bundle name displayed.

 Depending on your project requirements, your subscription package environments may vary and affect the standard development cycle.

-If your subscription package does not include an integration environment, you can install a development snapshot directly in the UAT environment.
+If your subscription package does not include an integration environment, you can deploy a development snapshot directly in the UAT environment.

-If your package only consists of a Live environment (no integration or UAT), you can also install a development snapshot in the Live environment.
+If your package only consists of a Live environment (no integration or UAT), you can also deploy a development snapshot in the Live environment.